As a parent, it didn’t take me long to realize that I was different.

 “the biggest obstacle that most survivors report is the ‘fight, flight or freeze’ response to trauma.
 Many women report that they didn’t realize what was happening until it was too late and then they were in such shock they were unable to think clearly or act in the way they would have thought they should.”

 How many of these survival skills do your kids know?
 Are you preparing your kids for survival?
-Let us know in the comments or join the discussion on Facebook.
+Let us know in the comments.